DavesCodeMusings/CloudPi/docs/provision-storage.md

 # Provision External Storage
 In this step, you'll prepare an external storage device, either a spinning disk or a solid state drive.
-This device will used to hold user data, application data, and application configuration files.
+This device will used to hold configuration files for Docker containers; Docker containers, Docker images and Docker volumes; with the rest of the space allocated to user files.

 By the end of this step you will have:
 1. Repartitioned the external device, preparing it for Linux logical volumes.